My Linux preferences

 As of the year I wrote this (2026), I switched to dinit (with some haste from being forced to switch by OpenRC breaking & not having the time to try out s6 before I finalized my options).
 Initially, I'm a bit on the fence with dinit, since it was forced on me by elogind (base).
 The different commands for enabling services depending on conditions (as user, as root, or in chroot) threw me off for a bit (though I did manage to get used to 2 out of 3 conditions).
 And what really threw me off my rocker (at least for the first times) was dinitctl starting the service as it got put into autostart, which got me stuck in LXDM as I started it before properly configuring it, requiring me to ctrl+alt+f2 back to the terminal & configure stuff.

-Setting aside those speedbumps, I can only say that I will stick with Dinit for as long as I stick to Artix, and the odds of me switching to any other init (aside from SystemD) will depend on me switching from Artix in the first place.
+Setting aside those speedbumps, I can only say that I will stick with Dinit for as long as I stick to Artix, and the odds of me switching to any other init (aside from systemd) will depend on me switching from Artix in the first place.
 After all, if it wasn't for dinit I wouldn't have Pipewire running.

 Desktop environments / toolkits